Information and treatment of Snake

 Never apply condys crystals, etc. to the wound.

-Never give the patient alcohol or anything else to
+Never give the patient alcohol or anything else to drink.

 Never apply an electric shock to the wound.